 |

 Narrative:No attempt was made to pull out of a decent until the low altitude warning sounded at 100 ft.
 Full back stick was applied but the aircraft struck the water in the Solway Firth off the Burrow Head peninsula, Dumfries and Galloway, skipped and broke up.
-It had been on a development flight from Boscombe Down and the pilot, who was the SAOEU commander, was possibly distracted.
-He did not eject and was killed
+It had been on a development flight from Boscombe Down and the pilot, who was the Commanding Officer SAOEU (Strike Attack Operational Evaluation Unit) did not eject and was killed.
+It is thought he may have suffered a heart attack during the descent.

-Pilot later named as Wing Commander Nicholas John "Nicky" Slater.
+Pilot later named as Wing Commander Nicholas John "Nick" Slater.

 Sources: